a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 						1. Writes become unavailable if any of the databases goes down
 			4. This can be used for backups
 				1. Not for read replicas
+				2. Master and backup will be in sync with each other
+					1. Brings down latency a bit (as compared to asynchronous)
+					2. But if master goes down, backup will get promoted to become master (without loss of data)
 2. Master-Master (No-Master/ Peer-To-Peer)
 	1. Asynchronous (multi-geography)
 		1. Write conflicts